CyberDex/spine-benchmark-v7/src/text/path.md

-- Path Constraint потребляют много CPU если вдоль них следует большое количество костей, однако это редко будет ботлнеком
+- Path Constraints are CPU intensive if there are a lot of bones running along them, but this will rarely be a bottleneck
-- Path и IK Constraint являются важными инструментами, управление над котороми можно вести из кода
+- Path and IK Constraints are important tools that can be controlled from code